The TEC-cooled Hypercam 269C Colour camera has a Thermoelectric cooling system for extremely low noise imaging.

 Easier than a DSLR and no "astro modding" required: Unlike a DSLR, there's no need to risk modifying your camera to capture detail in red hydrogen wavelengths, because it has no "red blocking filter" in the way.
 Hypercam is much easier to use and focus than a DSLR, thanks to the live preview mode which shows uncompressed video at full resolution.
 You can see a tiny star-point clearly in real-time, because there is no video compression like with a DSLR video stream.
 There are no clumsy power connectors which drop out easily, no firmware to fight with your software, no mirror to lock up, and a "true" uncompressed RAW mode output.
 You get exactly what this Sony sensor "sees" from without alterations.

-Low read noise.
-The Sony IMX269 CMOS sensor has very low read noise at approx. 2.6e and the usual high-sensitivity, low dark current, no smear, and excellent anti-blooming charateristics you would expect from a CMOS sensor.
-Unity gain is 565 in SharpCap and most other imaging applications, 5.65 in AltairCapture.
+The Sony IMX269 CMOS sensor has very low read noise at approx. 2.6e and the usual high-sensitivity, low dark current, no smear, and excellent anti-blooming characteristics you would expect from a CMOS sensor.
+Unity gain is 282 in High Conversion Gain mode and 565 in Low Conversion Gain mode SharpCap and most other imaging applications (2.82 / 5.65 in AltairCapture).

 Video Astronomy/EAA Friendly.
 The Hypercam 294C camera is not only desirable for Deepsky Imaging - it's also great for Video Astronomy or "EAA" Electronically Assisted Astronomy.
 The resolution, high sensitivity, and amp glow reduction technology are well suited to this task.
 What's more, you can use the Live Stacking features in the AltairCapture software or SharpCap PRO.
 All-sky time-lapse imaging or video is easy with a DSLR lens and optional Hypercam Lens Adapters (product code: CLA-EOS or CLA-NIKON).